Perceptual dialectology: Linguistic vs. folk judgments

 One of the areas of perceptual dialectology is discerning linguistic and folk judgments.
-A study by Zoë Boughton investigates perceptual dialectology in northern France through an dialect identification task.
+A study by Zoë Boughton investigates perceptual dialectology in northern France through a dialect identification task.
 Subjects were asked to identify the regional origin of a speaker after listening to a voice samples.
 The Pays de la Loire respondents (from Nancy and Rennes, respectively the northeastern and northwestern regions) were not especially successful at correctly identifying the regional origins of the voice samples, but were able to detect some differences between the Nancy and Rennes speakers.
 The results suggest two regional-perceptual axes: the "North/east" relating to regional or social accent divergence, while the "West/Centre/Paris" is more related to standardness of accent and convergence.
 The usage of authentic speech samples for identification reveals how well subjects are able to actually perceive the differences between dialects according to their own folk beliefs.